kem0x/Memcury/README.md

 Check [example](/example.cpp) for code examples.

-The current supported platform is Windows only, no plans for supporting more platforms.
+The current supported platform is Windows only, no plans for supporting more platforms, and c++23 or above.

 This project was intented to be used internaly (from a dynamic link library).